Wolf's Clothing (1936 film)

 Wolf's Clothing is a 1936 British comedy film directed by Andrew Marton and starring Claude Hulbert, Gordon Harker and Lilli Palmer.
+It was written by Evadne Price and Brock Williams, and made at Shepperton Studios by the independent producer Richard Wainwright.

-The screenplay concerns a blundering group of secret agents who mistake a Foreign Office official for a dangerous international assassin.
+The screenplay concerns a blundering group of secret agents who mistake a Foreign Office official for an international assassin.